gitmadnessario/Showcase/README.md

 564 and 464 are the collaborative work between me and Stayros Dagalakis

 AdvHCI(564): Design and development of interactive applications for a smart conference room.
 The applications are designed to run on smartphones/tablets a PC and a Big Screen with the aid of Kinect(C#), pressure sensors and voice recognition.
 The online interface of the applications make use of HTML, Bootstrap and AngularJS.
-Colleagues who cant attend the meeting communicate with the ones attending via a chat system
+Colleagues attending remotely communicate with the ones present in the meeting via a chat system.

    - Report-Functional Analysis here: https://github.com/gitmadnessario/Showcase/tree/master/AdvHCI(564)/project/Report-Functional_Analysis.pdf